-- Refuse to supply such information on the grounds of confidentiality or legality
+- Refuse to supply the information.
+You might cite confidentiality issues or similar concerns.

-- Provide salary and mention plus bonus without specifying that component
+- Provide salary and mention bonus without specifying that component.

 The complex answer is maybe.
-However, the simple advice is that it is very dangerous to falsify such information since it can be grounds for withdrawing an offer or for dismissal after you've been hired.
+However, the simple advice is that it's dangerous to falsify salary information since it can be grounds for withdrawing an offer or for dismissal after you've been hired.

-Another important factor is that if you decline to tell the prospective employer how you much you made, you could knock yourself out of contention for the job.
+If you decline to tell a prospective employer how much you've made in previous roles, you could knock yourself out of contention for the job.
 The employer doesn't have to continue the hiring process if you don't comply with the request.

 What Employers Ask for as Proof of Salary

-Some employers will ask candidates for proof of past salary such as W2s.
-Others will conduct background investigations which might cast doubt on any inflated salary figures or outright disprove them.
-It is relatively easy for employers to figure typical salaries by reviewing industry salary surveys and online resources.
+Some employers will ask candidates for proof of past salary, such as W2s.
+Others will conduct background checks that might cast doubt on any inflated salary figures or outright disprove them.
+It's relatively easy for employers to figure typical salaries by reviewing industry salary surveys and online resources.

-If the salary you give the company is out of line with industry standards, the company will be more likely to ask for proof of how much you made at your last job.
+If the salary you provide is out of line with industry standards, the company will be more likely to ask for proof of how much you made at your last job.

 What You Can Do

-It is fair game for you to ask employers for the typical range of salaries for comparable positions at their firm or for what they have budgeted if you disclose your salary.
+It's fair to ask employers for the typical range of salaries for comparable positions at their firm or for what they have budgeted if you disclose your salary.